Kitware/VeloView/README.md

 # Introduction

-VeloView performs real-time visualization of live captured 3D LiDAR data from Velodyne's HDL sensors (HDL-32E and HDL-64E).
+LidarView performs real-time visualization of live captured 3D LiDAR data from Velodyne's HDL sensors (HDL-32E and HDL-64E).

-VeloView can playback pre-recorded data stored in .pcap files.
+LidarView can playback pre-recorded data stored in .pcap files.
 The HDL sensor sweeps an array of lasers (32 or 64) 360&deg; and a vertical field of view of 40&deg;/26&deg; with 5-20Hz and captures about a million points per second (HDL-32E: ~700,000pt/sec; HDL-64E: ~1.3Million pt/sec).
-VeloView displays the distance measurements from the HDL as point cloud data and supports custom color maps of multiple variables such as intensity-of-return, time, distance, azimuth, and laser id.
+LidarView displays the distance measurements from the HDL as point cloud data and supports custom color maps of multiple variables such as intensity-of-return, time, distance, azimuth, and laser id.
 The data can be exported as XYZ data in CSV format or screenshots of the currently